 On the 7th day, man rested from his labors and the earth was still, for man no longer dwelt upon the earth.
 And it was good…

-Perhaps Kurt Vonnegut (one of America’s great misanthropes) was correct when he suggested that the only hope for a peaceful, verdant future is the possibility that human beings may still evolve out of our highly-destructive hyper intelligence.
-In his view, this means regressing (or is it progressing?) into a species of comparatively unintelligent seal-like creatures.** But even this participates in the Christian aversion to nature that Campbell identifies, for Vonnegut’s story exploits an antagonism between humanity and nature that can only be resolved when one or the other is purged from existence.
+Perhaps Kurt Vonnegut (one of America’s great misanthropes) was correct when he suggested that the only hope for a peaceful, verdant future is the possibility that we human beings may still evolve out of our highly-destructive hyper intelligence.
+In his view, this means regressing (or is it progressing?) into a species of comparatively unintelligent seal-like creatures, as his novel Galápagos so brilliantly suggests.
+But even this participates in the Christian aversion to nature that Campbell identifies, for Vonnegut’s story exploits an antagonism between humanity and nature that can only be resolved when one or the other is purged from existence.
 Rather than deepening this antagonism, we need to develop a synthesis between culture and nature.
-It will only be when we move beyond the sort of dualistic thinking that Zen philosopher Daisetz Suzuki characterized as “God against man, man against God, man against nature, nature against man, nature against God, God against nature” (qtd. in Campbell) that we will begin to come to terms with how thoroughly we are invested in the natural world.
+It will only be when we move beyond the sort of dualistic thinking that Zen philosopher Daisetz Suzuki, whom Campbell quotes in The Power of Myth, characterized as “God against man, man against God, man against nature, nature against man, nature against God, God against nature” that we will begin to come to terms with how thoroughly we are invested in the natural world.

-It’s unfortunate that western thinking continues to be shaped so powerfully by Judeo-Christian myth, especially when it comes to our attitude toward nature.
-So long as people think of nature as a “gift” from God that is now “at our disposal” (and here Francis seems to fall into the ideological trap of “ownership” that he criticizes in so many of his writings), we are unlikely to experience the behavioral revolution that our ecological crisis demands.
+It’s unfortunate that western attitudes toward nature continues to be shaped so powerfully by Judeo-Christian myth.
+So long as people think of nature as a “gift” from God that is now “at our disposal” (and here Francis seems to fall into the ideological trap of “ownership” that he criticizes in some of his writings), we are unlikely to experience the behavioral revolution that our ecological crisis demands.
 In the meantime, we should seize ground wherever we can.
 If Christian thinking insists upon dominion over nature, let’s commit to a wise and noble dominion.
 We can then hope that the sort of responsible stewardship urged by The Spectator so many decades ago will serve as a catalyst toward the deeper work that remains to be done.